Namdo2465/Brick_Breaker/README.md

 make
 ```

-This will compile `breakout.c` into an executable named `breakout` with the following flags:
+This will compile `breakout.c` and `game.c` into an executable named `breakout` with the following flags:

 - `-g`: Enable debugging symbols
 - `-Wall`: Show all warnings